-For many years, alcohol addiction was viewed as a character flaw or moral failing.
-Yet advancements in science have shown that alcohol addiction is far more complicated.
-Learn about alcohol addiction and understand the benefits of an integrated, private rehab program.
+For years, alcohol addiction has been viewed as a character flaw or moral failing.
+Advancements in science today show it is far more complicated.
+Learn about alcohol addiction and the benefits of an integrated, private rehab program for treatment.

 - Interested in the various types of psychological therapy available for individuals who misuse alcohol;

 - Thinking that you or someone you love may be experiencing an alcohol addiction or dependency, or

 - Researching private rehab and residential treatment options for alcohol addiction.